MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -LogFileSizeLimitForManagedFolders
-!!!
-Exchange Server 2010

-The LogFileSizeLimtiForManagedFolders parameter specifies the maximum size for each managed folder log file.
-When the log file size limit is reached, a new log file is created.
-The default value is 10 megabytes (MB).
-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-!!!
-Exchange Server 2013

-This parameter is used for coexistence with Exchange 2007 and Exchange 2010.
-Specifically, this parameter works with messaging records management (MRM) 1.0 (managed folders).
-This parameter doesn't work with MRM 2.0 (retention policies) that were introduced in Exchange 2010 Service Pack 1 (SP1).

-The LogFileSizeLimitForManagedFolders parameter specifies the maximum size for each managed folder log file on the Mailbox server.
-When a log file reaches its maximum size, a new log file is created.
-The default value is 10 megabytes (MB).

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-If you enter the value unlimited, no size limit is imposed on a managed folder log file.

-!!!
-Exchange Server 2016

 This parameter is used for coexistence with Exchange 2010.
 Specifically, this parameter works with messaging records management (MRM) 1.0 (managed folders).
 This parameter doesn't work with MRM 2.0 (retention policies) that were introduced in Exchange 2010 Service Pack 1 (SP1).

 The LogFileSizeLimitForManagedFolders parameter specifies the maximum size for each managed folder log file on the Mailbox server.
 When a log file reaches its maximum size, a new log file is created.
 The default value is 10 megabytes (MB).